-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) F.1 The process of post-secondary transition begins at age 14, and continues through middle and high school.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.b, 1.c, 1.d, 3.a, 4.b, 4.c, 4.e Are there transition plans in place?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) F.1 The process of post-secondary transition begins at age 14, and continues through middle and high school Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 1.d, 3.a, 4.b, 4.c, 4.e Are there transition plans in place?
 When do transition questions begin to be addressed?
-I, P F.2 Students are taught positive and productive work ethics linked to Pennsylvania Career Education and Work Standards.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 2.a, 3.a, 3.c How do your lessons lead to positive behavioral growth that impacts post-secondary success?
+I, P F.2 Students are taught positive and pro- ductive work ethics linked to Pennsylvania Career Education and Work Standards Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.a, 2.a, 3.a, 3.c How do your lessons lead to positive behavioral growth that impacts post-secondary success?
 What factors in your students' backgrounds do you feel impact their post-secondary success?
 How is instruction adapted?
-I, P F.3 Post-school goals in the areas of education, employment, and when appropriate, independent living are developed based on age-appropriate assessments and are reflected in students' IEPs with corresponding courses of study and measurable annual goals and, when appropriate, short-term objectives.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.b, 1.c, 1.d, 1.e, 1.f, 3.d, 4.b What is the process for identifying post-school goals and related coursework in the areas of: Education, Employment and Independent living What age appropriate assessments are being utilized?
+I, P F.3 Post-school goals in the areas of educa- tion, employment, and when appropriate, independent living are developed based on age-appropriate assessments and are reflected in students' IEPs with correspond- ing courses of study and measurable annual goals and, when appropriate, short-term objectives Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 1.d, 1.e, 1.f, 3.d, 4.b What is the process for identifying post-school goals and related coursework in the areas of: Education, Employment and Independent living What age appropriate assessments are being utilized?
 I, P F.4 Students are taught and expected to use self-determination skills.
 Transition-aged students are able to lead the discussion at their IEP meeting.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 2.a, 2.b, 3.a, 3.c Are transition aged students invited, and participating in their own IEPs?
-Identify the self-determination curriculum/lesson plans. ı F.5 Communication and coordination with community agencies for post-high school transition (agency representatives are invited to participate in IEPs for students 14 and older) occurs.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.d, 2.a, 3.a, 4.c Is there a process for communicating/collaborating with community agencies?
+Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 2.a, 2.b, 3.a, 3.c Are transition aged students invited, and participating in their own IEPs?
+Identify the self-determination curriculum/lesson plans.
+I F.5 Communication and coordination with community agencies for post-high school transition (agency representatives are invited to participate in IEPs for students 14 and older) occurs Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.d, 2.a, 3.a, 4.c Is there a process for communicating/collaborating with community agencies?
 (Please describe.)
 I, P